Athletics-Veteran Thompson wins UK marathon trials in Kew Gardens | Sports-Games

 Athletics-Veteran Thompson wins UK marathon trials in Kew Gardens

-Veteran Chris Thompson, who turns 40 next month, produced a masterful performance to win the British Olympic Marathon trials in the unusual surroundings of London's Kew Gardens on Friday to secure his place in Tokyo.
+Veteran Chris Thompson, who turns 40 next month, produced a masterful and highly emotional performance to win the British Olympic Marathon trials in the unusual surroundings of London's Kew Gardens on Friday to secure his place in Tokyo.
+While Thompson punched the air and let out a scream of joy after crossing the line following years of frustration, Steph Davis, still a part-timer, burst into tears after destroying the field and her own personal best to win the women's race and also qualify only a couple of years after she took up serious training.

+An emotional Thompson, who became a father on Monday, said: "I don't know how I've done it -I'm 39 for crying out loud - this doesn't happen.
+"This sounds bad but I knew it with two laps to go and I was trying to control my emotions then."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)